AI Initiative Strategic Committee

 Associate Director Regulatory Policy, BD

-Matt is a Data Analyst for AstraZeneca’s Corporate Quality & Strategy department.
-He supports the Quality Management Systems by addressing business problems related to data and analytics.
-For over the past decade, Matt has supported many types of products from oral solid dose to biopharmaceutical combination products with startups, CMOs, and top pharmaceutical and biopharmaceutical companies.
-Matt is a mechanical engineer from the University of Cincinnati with his Doctorate in Business Intelligence.
+Matt is the Associate Director for data automation and engineering for Vertex Pharmaceutical’s manufacturing data and analytics applications.
+He supports both internal manufacturing and external contract manufacturing partnerships by setting up standardized data ingestion mechanisms for data analytics.
+Over the past decade and a half, Matt has supported many types of products from oral solid dose to combination products, with companies ranging from startups and CMOs to top pharmaceutical and biopharmaceutical companies.
+Matt is a mechanical engineer from the University of Cincinnati with a Doctorate in Business Intelligence.
 Matt is also a Guest Lecturer for Xavier University for both the Quality Science Regulations and Industrial Product Development programs.
 These lectures introduce undergraduate students to concepts and practices fundamental to the pharmaceutical and medical device industries.

 Attorney and Chief Data Scientist focused on FDA, FTC & AI Regulation, Epstein Becker & Green